ParikhKadam/papers-summary/Fooling Deep Neural Networks/Intriguing properties of neural networks/dissection.md

 3. Summary of this paper and **Narrow AI vs. AGI** - https://dmm613.wordpress.com/2014/10/15/intriguing-properties-of-neural-networks/

 ## Terminology
 1. Feature Extraction - Feature vectors extracted from the model.
-For example, latent vectors in autoencoder, face feature vectors in CNNs using triplet loss function, or word/sentence vectors in RNNs/Transformers.
+For example, latent vectors in autoencoder, face feature vectors in CNNs using triplet loss function, or word/sentence embeddings in RNNs/Transformers.
 2. Feature Space - Space consisting of all (not only the ones learned/generated by the model) feature vectors.

-## Referennces
+## References
 1. Intriguing properties of neural networks - https://stats.stackexchange.com/questions/371564/intriguing-properties-of-neural-networks
 2. Lipschitz constant - https://en.wikipedia.org/wiki/Lipschitz_continuity
 3. Metric - https://en.wikipedia.org/wiki/Metric_(mathematics)